Eurofighter Typhoon variants: Tranche 3A

-Conformal fuel tanks, fibre optic cabling and computer upgrade, defensive system upgrades.
-The variants actually installed with the Captor-M mechanically scanned array radar because Captor-E AESA radar was not ready for use at the time.
-This Captor-E radar will be gradually installed on many of these aircraft as it has come into service.
+Both variants include conformal fuel tanks, fibre optic cabling and computer upgrade, defensive system upgrades such as DASS Praetorian EW suite.
+The Tranche 3A variant came with the Captor-M mechanically scanned array radar while later 3As that were made for export for Kuwait and Qatar was equipped with Captor-E Mk0 AESA radar.
+A further upgraded variant called Tranche 3B was cancelled.

 Tranche 3A of Kuwait Air Force is the first serial production batch to receive Captor-E during manufacturing.
-Captor-E equipped variants are more capable as a multirole combat aircraft.